 Michael / Men At Work was featured in the Big Issue’s ‘100 Changemakers’ in January 2022.

-Tamasine Preece (PhD, MA, BA, PGCert, PGDip, YMHFA, ASIST) is Curriculum Lead for Health and Wellbeing at a secondary school in South Wales.
-Tamasine also holds a Level 7 Qualification in Leadership in Education and a Level 6 Introductory Qualification in Counselling.
+Tamasine Preece (PhD, MA, BA, PGCert, PGDip, YMHFA, ASIST) is Curriculum Lead for Health and Wellbeing at a secondary school in South Wales and founder of See What Works troubleshooting and consultancy for Health and Wellbeing, PSHE and RSE.
 Following the completion of her PhD on the subject of Adolescent Suicide, Self-harm, and Social Media Use she has carried out freelance consultancy alongside her teaching, predominantly in fields related to social media, self-harm and suicide, exploitation, sexual health and substance misuse.

 Tamasine is a member of the Expert Panel for national charity Internet Matters and, as an advocate for the teaching of pornography through the lens of exploitation, consults regularly for US Not For Profit Culture Reframed on matters related to Relationship and Sex Education.
 Tamasine has previously presented her work on Inclusive Relationship and Sex Education at national and international events and conferences, including at two APPGs, Health in Wales (NHS), Inside Government, Westminster Briefing, Hackney Learning Trust, Manchester Urban Collaboration on Health, the Department for Education, and Culture Reframed.
 She has also worked with schools to develop bespoke Relationship and Sex Education policy, curriculum and resources and in response to specific challenges including schools impacted by Everyone’s Invited.
 Tamasine was recently interviewed talking about Social Media and Sex for the ‘What Parents Don’t Know’ Podcast with Amit Singh Kalley.